Sunsh1ne0/Advanced-Control-FP/README.md

 ---

 ## Bibliography
-(If applicable) This section includes references to papers, articles, and other resources that informed the project's approach and methodology.

 - Tran, Ashley & Pepitone, Paola & Choi, Jun.
 (2019).
 State Space and Energy Based Control for an Autonomous Self-Rising Inverted Pendulum.
 10.13140/RG.2.2.36425.70243.